 If there is any plastic in the mold, a two-stage burnout is required.
-Place the ring in a cold furnace and raise the temperature at a rate of 10° (6'C)/minute to 600°F (315'C).
+Place the ring in a cold furnace and raise the temperature at a rate of 10°F (6°C)/minute to 600°F (315°C).
 Heat soak at this temperature for 30 minutes.
-Raise the temperature to the normal burnout temperature at a rate of a large factor of the soak at this temperature for 30 minutes.
+Raise the temperature to the normal burnout temperature at a normal rate and heat soak.